Wirecloud/wirecloud/docs/development/platform/translation.md

 After running these command, you will be able to edit the `django.po` and `djangojs.po` files located at `${wirecloud_repo_path}/${module}/locale/${locale}/LC_MESSAGES/`.
-Those files can be edited manually or any generic PO file editor.
+Those files can be edited manually or by using a generic PO file editor.

-Once you feel comfortable with your translated message catalogue, you can compile it for testing purporses by running the following code (for each module):
+Once you feel comfortable with your translated message catalogue, you can compile it for testing purporses by running the following commands (for each module):

     $ cd ${wirecloud_repo_path}/src
     $ cd ${module}
-    $ django-admin.py compilemessages
+    $ django-admin compilemessages

-After compiling messages, you can test it by running WireCloud.
+After compiling messages, you can test them by running WireCloud.
 As we're developing, the recommended way is by executing the runserver command:

     $ python manage.py runserver --insecure

 You have several choices for contributing your translations.
-First, if you feel comfortable sending github pull request, this is the preffered way, followed by sending directly the patches/commits by email (wirecloud at conwet dot com).
+First, if you feel comfortable sending github pull request, this is the preffered way, followed by sending directly the patches/commits by email to wirecloud at conwet dot com.
-Another option is sending the full po files by email.
+Another option is sending the full `po` files by email.